tuler/cryptopolis/README.md

 1. The simulation is currently running only as a Cartesi Rollups application.
 That means the game is not playable in absolute real-time, because only when a new input is received the game advances its simulation clock and updates its state.
 In order to run the game in real time we need to run it inside the browser, using the WebAssembly build of the Cartesi Machine, which is still [unmerged](https://github.com/cartesi/machine-emulator/pull/132) at the time of this writing.

 2. This is just a prototype, a lot of features are missing in the UI, and in how the player can interfere with the game simulation.
 For example, the engine supports changing the tax rate, which can help the city collect more funds but repel citizens.

+## Thanks

+Thanks to all the original coders for building these amazing toys.

+Thanks to the awesome Cartesi community.

+Made with ❤️ by [tuler](https://github.com/tuler/).
+Long live open source! 🙌